Chart Color Schemes

 The level of residential development activity in Bohle Plains was found to be higher than 90% of real estate markets across the country

 Bohle Plains averaged approximately 177 new dwelling approvals annually.
-Between FY2021 and FY2025889 homes were approved, with an additional 108 approved in FY2026 so far.
-Over the past five financial years, each dwelling has attracted an average of 2.2 new residents per year, indicating strong demand that supports property values.
+Between financial years FY-21 and FY-25889 homes were approved, with an additional 129 approved in FY-26 to date.
+Over the past five financial years, each dwelling has attracted an average of 2.2 new residents per year.

-The average construction cost for these dwellings was $285,000, below regional levels, suggesting more affordable housing options for buyers.
-In FY2026, commercial approvals totalled $10.2 million, demonstrating moderate commercial development activity.
-Compared to the rest of Queensland, Bohle Plains has shown 383% higher construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
-All new constructions have been standalone homes, maintaining the area's traditional low-density character with a focus on family homes.
-With approximately 56 people per dwelling approval, Bohle Plains exhibits characteristics of a growth area.
+The average construction cost value of these dwellings was $285,000, which is below regional levels, suggesting more affordable housing options for buyers.
+In FY-26, there have been $10.2 million in commercial approvals, indicating moderate commercial development activity.
+Compared to the rest of Queensland, Bohle Plains has 383.0% higher construction activity per person, reflecting strong developer confidence in the area.
+All new constructions since FY-21 have been standalone homes, maintaining the area's traditional low-density character and appealing to families seeking space.
+With approximately 56 people moving into the area for each dwelling approval, Bohle Plains exhibits growth area characteristics.

-Population forecasts indicate that Bohle Plains will gain 1,883 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Current development patterns suggest that new housing supply should meet demand, providing good conditions for buyers and potentially facilitating population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, Bohle Plains is projected to gain 2,069 residents by 2041.
+Given current development patterns, new housing supply should meet demand, creating favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development